You don't need to look like the Stay Puft Marshmallow Man

 I’ve been running through Michigan (and Boston) winters for about a decade and a half now.
 The truth is, I’ve still gone out with one layer too few and frozen my behind off.
 I’ve also found myself sweating through too many layers, desperately pulling things off and rolling up sleeves and pant legs.
 But practice certainly makes perfect(er).

-There are so many factors that go into what a run will feel like: do you run hot or cold typically?
+There are so many factors that go into what a run or walk will feel like: do you run hot or cold typically?
 Is it windy?
 How windy?
 Is there precipitation?
 What kind?
 Is the sun shining or is it cloudy?
 How far are you going and how fast?
-Are you running near any large bodies of water?
-Is any of this going to change mid-run?
+Will you be near any large bodies of water?
+Is any of this going to change?
 However, there are some rules of thumb that certainly help, and the more experience you gain the easier it is to know what works.

 Layering properly for cold weather is a bit of an art form